navikt/mock-oauth2-server/README.md

   * Verify expected requests made to the server
   * Customizable through exposure of underlying  [OkHttp MockWebServer](https://github.com/square/okhttp/tree/master/mockwebserver)
 * **Standalone support** - i.e. run as application in IDE, run inside your app, or as a Docker image (provided)
-* **OAuth2 Client Debugger** - e.g. support for triggering OIDC Auth Code Flow and receiving callback in debugger app, view token response from server (intended for standalone support)
+* **OAuth2 Client Debugger** - e.g. support for triggering OIDC Auth Code Flow and receiving callback in debugger app, view token reponse from server (intended for standalone support)